yimingpeng/rl-library/trunk/rl-competition/README.txt

 $>bash run.bash

 *****
-**Note: running an agent is only half of what is necessary to run an experiment, you also need a trainer!
+** Note 1: running an agent is only half of what is necessary to run an experiment, you also need a trainer!
 See the next section.
 *****

 The source of each agent is in the /agents/<someAgent>/src directory

 To rebuild an agent, in that agent's directory type:
 $>make clean;make

+*****
+** Note 2: compiling and running an agent for the RTS and Keepaway domains is different from the procedure described above please consult the README files in domains/realTimeStrategy/ and domains/keepAwaySoccer for more information.
+*****

 ----------------------------------------------------
 6 :: TRAINERS (Mountain Car, Tetris, and Helcopter Control)